waldheinz/fat32-lib/README.md

 </dependency>
 ~~~~

 to the dependencies section of your pom.
+Now check out the [API docs](http://waldheinz.github.io/fat32-lib/apidocs/).
+If you're into creating FAT file system, the [SuperFloppyFormatter](http://waldheinz.github.io/fat32-lib/apidocs/de/waldheinz/fs/fat/SuperFloppyFormatter.html) would be a good starting point.
+And don't hestitate to ask if there are any questions.

 History
 -------